 Many people make elaborate plans in preparation for retirement.
-As of 2018, according to reference.com, four million people retire in the U.S. every year.
+According to reference.com, four million people retire in the U.S. every year.
 Their finances are in order and their medical plans are in place.
 They’ve planned to retire, but haven’t planned what to do with all of the time that comes with freedom from the world of work.

 Think about it.
 No more eight-hour days (nine, with a lunch hour).
 No more hour-long commutes on either end of that work day.
 So how do we fill these many hours we’ve longed for?
 We can make a few recommendations so that boredom does not become an issue in your life after that first glorious year of relaxation.

 - Tap into your creative side.
 Perhaps your career did not allow for many experiences in the arts and music.
 What a great time to take part in community theater, with music lessons, singing in a choir or learning to dance.
 Learning to dance combines so many of these elements – the creative outlet and music among them.
 Fred Astaire Dance Studios offer group and private classes in all forms of ballroom dance.

 - Food pantries, civic groups and political organizations rely on people of good will who believe in the cause.
 Hours are flexible and the people you spend time with are like-minded and dedicated.
 This positive uplift can be missing from the lives of retirees.

 - Get in shape.
 That desk job leaves many with aching backs and tight hips and maybe a few extra pounds.
 A good workout program can help.
 The cost of a gym membership is sometimes offset (in part) by health insurance, and trainers can prescribe a workout program for any specific need.
 Let us remind you that dance is also a fabulous way to improve flexibility, strength and cardio conditioning.
 Join us for a salsa class and you will find out!